Lerna Monorepo Mocha Setup (JavaScript)

 • Open up a terminal window

-$ npm install -g lerna mocha
+sudo npm install --location=global npm@latest lerna mocha

 Because the packages are installed globally, you won’t need to do this again for new projects.